Suwałki: Sport

 The volleyball team Ślepsk Suwałki is based in Suwałki.
 It plays in the PlusLiga, Poland's top division.
 The football club Wigry Suwałki is based in the town.
-They currently play in the IV liga, the fifth tier of the Polish football league system.
-They dropped from II liga in 2022 for financial reasons.
+They currently play in the III liga, the fourth tier of the Polish football league system, although played in the I liga (second tier) in the past.

 Notable people

 Over the centuries Suwałki has produced a number of persons who have provided unique contributions to the fields of science, language, politics, religion, sports, visual arts and performing arts.
 A list of recent notable persons includes, but is not limited to: